Making Sense of Trauma

 - To identify specific tools that assist with freeze/flight/fight survival responses in children and youth

-The free Webinar is based on the Making Sense of Trauma: Practical Tools for Responding to Children and Youth workshop.
+The free online Webinar is based on the Making Sense of Trauma: Practical Tools for Responding to Children and Youth workshop.
 The Webinar is structured into 12 Lessons with quiz questions after every slide that once completed enable you to print a certificate of completion.

 The Webinar provides tools and ideas of ways to intervene to help anyone working with children and youth.
 This includes written resources which can be printed, saved or distributed.